Online Game Check Available During Spring Turkey Season

-Wild turkey hunting season opened in Massachusetts on April 29, concluding on May 25, 2013.
-The 2013 spring turkey season marks the first time game can be checked in online instead of at a physical game check station!
+Wild turkey hunting season opens in Massachusetts on April 29, concluding on May 25, 2013.
+The 2012 spring turkey season marks the first time game can be checked in online instead of at a physical game check station!
 More information about checking your turkey online can be found in the 2013 Guide to Hunting, Fishing and Trapping on pages 8-11 or at the e-regulations web link.

 As of September 10, 2012, the Division of Fisheries & Wildlife Field Headquarters staff located to temporary office space for approximately two years at 100 Hartwell Street, Suite 230, West Boylston, MA, 01583 while a new Field Headquarters building is constructed at the existing site.
 Contact phone numbers and emails for Field Headquarters staff have not changed.

-Hunters, hikers, and other users of the Westborough Wildlife Management Area cannot access the WMA from the old Field HQ hill as it is an active construction site.
+At some point this year (2012), hunters, hikers, and other users of the Westborough Wildlife Management Area will no longer be able to access the WMA from the old Field HQ hill as it will be an active construction site.
 The parking lot located off Milk Street (Rte.
-135) has been enlarged and improved for access.
+135) has been enlarged and improved for access in anticipation of the building construction.
 Access is also still available from the Fisherman's Access off Oak Street and the access point at Little Chauncy Pond on Lyman Street, both in Westborough.